 Maybe this is all just rationalization.
 Maybe I’m a bad Muslim.
 I don’t know.
-What I know is that when a child is missing and possibly in danger, if I have to tell a few harmless lies to find her, then I will.
-Allah knows my intention and my heart, and I can only ask for His compassion.
+What I do know is that when a child is missing and possibly in danger, if I have to tell a few harmless lies to find her, then I will.
+Allah knows my intention and my heart.

 “Dr. Rodriguez’s office, Katherine speaking.”
-The secretary’s tone was clipped.
-She had no time to waste.
+The secretary’s tone was clipped, making it clear that she had no time to waste.

 “Hello Katherine.”
 I tried to sound authoritative and solemn at the same time.
 “I’m afraid there’s been a fire at Dr. Rodriguez’s residence.
 We managed to save the building, but the residence has been badly damaged by smoke and water.”